Unified.to

 4. Per-integration (connector)

-number of connectors enabled
+Cost formula: number of connectors enabled

 Whether 10 customers or 10,000 customers use an integration, the cost remains the same.

-This model is used by platforms like Truto.
+Pricing model used by Truto.

 Where the major platforms fall

-Per-integration
+Per-integration (connector)Truto

 What pricing looks like at real company stages